TWBug/GoldCardHenge/content/news/required-supporting-documents-new-application-renewal-employment-gold-card.en.md

 ---
 title: The required supporting documents for the new application or renewal of Employment Gold Card
+summary: The required supporting documents for the new application or renewal of Employment Gold Card
 date: 2021-02-08T05:00:31.524Z
 topic: eventsnews
 draft: false